walmartlabs/concord-website/docs/getting-started/forms.md

 The name of a form (in this example it's `myForm`) can be used to [call a form](#calling-a-form) from a process.
 Also, it will be used as a name of an object which will store the values of the fields.

+Such form definitions can be reused multiple times in the same process.

+Form fields can also be defined dynamically in runtime, see [Dynamic Forms](#dynamic).

 <a name="fields"/>